velopaymentsapi/velo-go/docs/PayoutSummaryAuditV3.md

 ### NewPayoutSummaryAuditV3

-`func NewPayoutSummaryAuditV3(payoutId string, status PayoutStatusV3, submittedDateTime string, ) *PayoutSummaryAuditV3`
+`func NewPayoutSummaryAuditV3(payoutId string, status string, submittedDateTime string, ) *PayoutSummaryAuditV3`

 NewPayoutSummaryAuditV3 instantiates a new PayoutSummaryAuditV3 object
 This constructor will assign default values to properties that have it defined,